 Since San Diego had claimed Myers off waivers, they were now on the hook for the remaining two years and $13 million left on his contract.
 But Myers did not pitch at all in 1999 and 2000 because of a damaged shoulder and offseason rotator cuff surgery.
 Myers' injuries caused the Padres to become involved in an ugly legal dispute with their insurance carrier, which was eventually settled in 2003.
 By that time, Myers had already been out of baseball for two years.
 Myers retired in 2001 after appearing in one game with the Seattle Mariners' Triple-A affiliate in Tacoma, allowing four runs without retiring a batter.

 Randy Myers pitched 14 seasons in the major leagues with six different teams.
 He finished in the league's top ten in saves at least once with each team.
 In doing so, Myers became the only player in history to finish in his respective league's top ten in saves with at least six teams.
 Myers also led the league in saves three times (1993, 1995, 1997) and finished second twice (1991, 1992).
+Against the Mets, Myers was a perfect 21-for-21 in save opportunities.
 And of course, Myers' 347 career saves are ninth all-time and third among left-handed pitchers.

 The man affectionately referred to as Randall K. Myers by former Mets broadcaster Tim McCarver was a four-time All-Star who received Cy Young consideration in 1990, 1993 and 1997 and MVP votes in 1988, 1990, 1993 and 1997.
 Myers also made the playoffs five times with three teams and posted a 2.35 ERA in 29 career postseason appearances.